-When Is the Best Time to Eat Fruit?
+When Is It Right to Eat Fruit?

 You don't need to visit a dietitian in order to realize the true benefits of fruit.
 It's something we've been told since we were kids.
 Most of us follow this advice and include fruits in our diet, every single day.